SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Rainbow Dash says, "Gold, because I'm always in first place!"

-Twilight, the pony says, "I like copper because it's so versatile and useful."
+Pony Twilight says, "I like copper because it's so versatile and useful."

-Fluttershy says, "I love uranium, its great for making nuclear bombs."
+Fluttershy says, "I love uranium, it's great for making nuclear bombs."

-Pinkie says, "I love stainless steel, it's great for bakeware and in a pinch you can use it as a mirror."
+Pinkie Pie says, "I love stainless steel, it's great for bakeware and in a pinch you can use it as a mirror."

 Applejack says, "I like lead because it tastes good."